BasantaChaulagain/dsse/README.md

 Forensic analysis is can either by backtracking or forward tracking.
 Investigator needs to specify the type of analysis (backtracking or AUDIT_ft), process identifier (pid) or file inode to analyze and the initial database table containing the mapping of pids and inodes to their respective process name and file names respectively.

 1. Create a initial database from the log that contains the mapping of pids and inodes to their respective process names and filenames.
 The following command will create a file named `mot_data_theft.csv_init_table.dat` in `sample_data` directory, which is used for analysis.
 Note: The table can be generated using `./AUDIT_ft` command as well, and `-p 1` denotes a dummy pid.
+You just need to run this command once for a log file.
 ```
 ./AUDIT_bt -i sample_data/mot_data_theft.csv -p 1
 ```